GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/architecture.md

 VPC peering for hub and spoke vs Shared VPC - in terms of workload separation.
 Expand on https://cloud.google.com/architecture/landing-zones/decide-network-design#option-2 in https://cloud.google.com/architecture/landing-zones#what-is-a-google-cloud-landing-zone
 #### Issues
-GCP has a default limit of 25 to AWS limit of 50 VPC peering connections.
+GCP has a default limit of 25 to AWS limit of 50 VPC peering connections - see p.
+138 of the "Google Cloud Cerfified: [Professional Cloud Architect Study Guide](https://www.google.ca/books/edition/Google_Cloud_Certified_Professional_Clou/3YJlEAAAQBAJ?hl=en&gbpv=1&dq=Professional+Cloud+Architect+Study+Guide&printsec=frontcover)"
 #### Alternatives
 Investigate alternatives like VPN tunnelling (essentially GC-TIP but internal).
 Looks at above L4 network separation via namespaces (K8S to start).
 Look at verifying that the shared VPC model (analog to the Transit Gateway from 2019) does not have network separation even though we can use 1:1 project/subnet pairing as an alternative.